Dazzling Djokovic savours victory over Federer

 It was a victory that he should have been celebrating almost an hour earlier, it was a victory that almost slipped through his sweaty fingers, it was a victory he had been craving for three years.

-At 6.07pm local time on Sunday, the Serb's agony finally turned into ecstasy when Roger Federer whipped a backhand into the net to end one of the greatest finals seen at the All England Club and to elevate Djokovic to a double Wimbledon champion with a 6-7(7) 6-4 7-6(4) 5-7 6-4 victory.
+At 6.07pm local time on Sunday, the Serb's agony finally turned into ecstasy when Roger Federer whipped a backhand into the net to end one of the greatest finals seen at the All England Club.

 Fifty two minutes earlier the Serb had also stood one point away from victory at 5-4 in the fourth set - only to watch Hawkeye deliver the cruellest of blows.